Jordonbc/HarmonyLink/README.md

 👇 To help visualize its functionality, we've included a demonstration video that showcases HarmonyLink in action on a Steam Deck in gamemode. [![HarmonyLink in action](https://img.youtube.com/vi/qU3w_fo4nY4/0.jpg)](https://www.youtube.com/watch?v=qU3w_fo4nY4)

-## Conclusion

-HarmonyLink is a significant step towards revolutionizing the handheld gaming experience.
-Whether you're a game developer aiming to optimize your games for handheld devices or a gamer seeking a more personalized handheld gaming experience, HarmonyLink might just be what you've been waiting for.

-We welcome your feedback, questions, and suggestions.
-Feel free to raise an issue or submit a pull request.
-Happy coding and game on!

 ## Frequently Asked Questions (FAQ)

 ### Q1: What platforms are supported by HarmonyLink?